 And now … She has left me!
 My exquisite beauty.
 She has now forsaken me.
 My mind is devoid of it all.
 Where has my beautiful Xanadu gone?
 I cannot retrieve her.
 Lost in my mind forever.
 If I cannot recapture the vision of her, I cannot complete my recording of it all.
 Perhaps if I try the aid of my friend once more?
 There is no other way.
 I cannot find her without him.
 I cannot return.
 I can read what I captured so far.
 It is there on the page writ before me, but my mind is at an impasse.
 Blocked from what lays ahead.
 Fugacious vision turned to verses now incomplete.

 I move toward the mantle, take hold of the laudanum bottle, remove the stopper once more and sup again.
 New joys, new ruptures flood my mind.
 Swirling, circling, tangling, and mangling my thoughts.
 No ice, no dome, no caves, no river flows.
 All gone.
 Another sup.
 Why won’t you help me now, rancid syrup?
 Why won’t you help me return to her?!
+My body is heavy.
+Every fibre leaden.
+I slump forward upon the table.
+Perhaps if I let my mind wander to its new visions, I will return to the most glorious of dreams?
+A new euphoria gallops forward and I am conscious of yet more knocking until, slowly, it fades away.

 I haven’t really spoken too much about the trip to Blackpool, have I?